KyleBlankRollins/Web-Portfolio/posts/installing-ubuntu-on-your-virtualbox-vm.md

 ---
 title: Installing Ubuntu on your VirtualBox VM
-excerpt: >-
+excerpt: After creating a VirtualBox VM, you still need to install the operating system.
-  After creating a VirtualBox VM, you still need to install the operating system.
   This article shows you how to install Ubuntu.
-date: August 21st 2019
+date: 2019-08-21T05:00:00Z
 tags:
 - Ubuntu
 - VirtualBox
 categories:
 - Set up a Linux web development environment with VirtualBox
-thumbnail: /uploads/install_ubuntu_cover.svg
+thumbnail: "/uploads/install_ubuntu_cover.svg"

 ---
 So, you created a VirtualBox VM.
 Great!
 Now, you need to install an operating system to make it usable.
 In this article, we'll install Ubuntu v18.04.2.